Signed in as:

 People exist in a circle of life that includes both joy and sorrow.
 While illness, trauma and loss are inevitable parts of human life, suffering is optional.
 Suffering is a uniquely human experience that can add discomfort, despair and desperation to already difficult circumstances.
 Most medical research is aimed at treating disease but has had limited ability to address the human suffering associated with it.

 (palliate: to reduce suffering, -delic: to manifest or reveal) Is the study of novel interventions that reduce suffering in people with serious illness.
-Current research suggests an intervention combining psychedelic agents with supportive counseling promotes lasting improvements in well-being.
+Current research suggests an intervention combining psychedelic agents such as psilocybin with supportive counseling promotes lasting improvements in well-being.
 Both healthy subjects and those dealing with serious illness, addiction and trauma have seen substantial and lasting benefits without serious side effect or ongoing medication use.
-Further research is required to prove effectiveness and optimal clinical delivery systems.
+Further psychedelic research is required to prove effectiveness and optimal clinical delivery systems.

 Exploratory Pilot Trial

 Intervention: Moderately high-dose psilocybin (25 mg oral) with preparatory and integration counseling.
 Longitudinal, one year followup.

 Outcomes: psychological distress, well-being, neuronal activity(fMRI), health care utilization.

 Parallel study exploring the impact of psilocybin treatment on family members of participants in the pancreatobiliary trial.
 Family members will report on their observations of the participant as well as their own distress and well-being.
 Family communications and communicated narrative sense making will be assessed.
 12 month longitudinal followup.

 Status: in development